FreeFlarum/freeflarum.com/.github/ISSUE_TEMPLATE/extension-request.md

 ---
 name: Extension request
 about: Missing an extension?
-title: ''
+title: 'Insert name of the extension here'
-labels: 'Extension request'
+labels: '🙋‍♀️ Extension/feature request'
 assignees: ''

 ---